faokunega/pg-embed/README.md

 use pg_embed::fetch;
 use pg_embed::fetch::{OperationSystem, Architecture, FetchSettings, PG_V13};
 let pg_settings = PgSettings{
+    /// where to store the postgres executables
     executables_dir: "data/postgres".to_string(),
+    /// where to store the database
     database_dir: "data/db".to_string(),
+    port: 5432,
     user: "postgres".to_string(),
     password: "password".to_string(),
+    /// clean up files and directories on drop
     persistent: false
 };
 let fetch_settings = FetchSettings{